VincentWei2021/Building-an-end-to-end-data-streaming-pipeiline-with-Apache-kafka-spark-and-mongoDB/README.md

 # Setting up Apache Spark for connecting to Kafka
 A docker-compose file that combines Kafka and Spark (with jupyter notebook interface) was created to run in a single network.
 Jupyter notebook was used to stream data from kafka to spark
 ![Capture](https://user-images.githubusercontent.com/41475769/179778470-56cff29e-58ac-4561-95bb-b9a8c7a89ded.PNG)
+the spark session was used to load data and postman was also used to test the API.